Effective Kotlin Item 35: Consider defining a DSL for complex object creation

 We can even use Gradle DSL to define Gradle configuration:

-Creating complex and hierarchical data structures become easier with DSLs.
-Inside those DSLs we can use everything that Kotlin offers, and we have useful hints as DSLs in Kotlin are fully type-safe (unlike Groovy).
-It is likely that you already used some Kotlin DSL, but it is also important to know how to define them yourself.
-Not only to do that in the future, but also to better use DSLs.
+Creating complex and hierarchical data structures is easier with DSLs.
+Inside these DSLs, we can use everything that Kotlin offers, and we have useful hints as DSLs in Kotlin are fully type-safe (unlike Groovy).
+It is likely that you have already used some Kotlin DSLs, but it is also important to know how to define them yourself so you can use them better and autonomously.

 Defining your own DSL

-filter function, it is there to represent a predicate that decides if an element can be accepted or not.
+filter function contains a function type to represent a predicate that decides if an element can be accepted or not.